BrunoBalbuena93/react_babySteps/notes.md

 - Component based
 - Declarative paradigm

-##### Wrapper
+##### Templates

 You can create a component that works as a template for other things.
-In the example, the component Card is a wrapper for the blocks of both Expenses component and ExpenseItem components
+In the example _task-manager_, the component Card is a "wrapper for the blocks of both Expenses component and ExpenseItem components

 #### UseState